animikii/.github/pull_request_template.md

 # {Jira Ticket#}: Pull-Request Title

 * Please create one pull-request per Jira ticket.
-* Start with the Jira ticket number, e.g., `SN-42`.
-Repeat the ticket title in the pull request title to provide context to the reviewer.
+* Start the pull-request title with the Jira ticket number followed by the ticket title.
+This will provide valuable context to the reviewer.
+Example: `SN-42: As a developer, I need to create and run a script to update video embed codes on courses`.
 * If this pull-request is a work in progress (ready for feedback, but not ready to be merged), prepend `WIP: ` to the title and mark it as a draft.
 Don't forget to update the title when it's ready to be merged.

 The purpose of this pull-request. _What_ does this pull-request do? _Why_ does it do it?